 - - Demonstrate a general understanding of organizational policies, procedures and protocols related to expectations of medical interpreters.

 - - Demonstrate an understanding of the Interpreter Code of Ethics, the Standards of Practice of the International Medical Interpreters Association and the various legislative guidelines for interpretation.

 We are accredited and licensed by the Division of Professional Licensure Office and the Office of Private Occupational School Education of the State of Massachusetts as a private occupational school.

 This program meets or exceeds the requirements of the Massachusetts Emergency Room Interpreter Law (ERIL) and adheres to federal mandates and guidelines on culturally and linguistically appropriate health care.The program incorporates competency skills in: medical terminology, culture, and delivery of health care; interpreting in the primary care/pediatric setting, and for mental health, domestic violence, and HIV/AIDS patients.

 Evaluation of Initial Assessment Language Test and Final Test scores will determine the level of competency skills acquired by the participant and the over-all program success.

 CERTIFICATE OF COMPLETION:

-Upon successful completion of the Medical Interpreter Training Program and payment, you will receive a Certificate of Completion that is accepted by all hospitals in Massachusetts and sometimes in other states too.
+Upon successful completion of the Medical Interpreter Training Program and payment, you will receive a Certificate of Completion that is accepted anywhere in the US because it meets IMIA (International Medical Interpreters Association) standards.

 A 15-hour practicum is recommended (but not required) at a healthcare facility under the supervision of a trained interpreter.